thoughtworks/HeartBeat/README.md

 _Image 3-5, Crews/Cycle Time config_

 **Crew Settings:** In the last page, it will get all the tickets that finished in the time period selected in the last step.
 So also get the all assignees list that assigned for these done tickets.
 In the crew setting, will list all assignees.
 Users can select any assignees or all assignees to generate the report.
 **Cycle Time:** It will list all columns for the current active jira board.
-Then users need to map the each column to the Dora support columns.
+Then users need to map the each column to the supported columns.
 Like, if your board have “in progress” column, it means developer doing this ticket, so it should be mapping with “In Dev” for the list we provide.

 | Status              | Description                                                                                                                            |
 | ------------------- | -------------------------------------------------------------------------------------------------------------------------------------- |